oconnor0/BeaconRoad/CoreRules.md

 * Assign two more dots anywhere you please (max rating is 2, remember).

-## Choose a special ability
+## Choose a special ability for your archetype and your bloodline.

-Take a look at the special abilities for your playbook and choose one.
+Take a look at the special abilities for your archetype and your bloodline, and choose one of each.
 If you can't decide which one to pick, go with the first one on the list-it's placed there as a good default choice.

 ### Special Armor